 - Carol Scott 1970 - Vice President

 - Kathy Sullivan 1978

 - Shane Van Vleet 2002

 Degree: Bachelor of Arts degree in women's studies and MA in museum studies, both from WIU

-Business Information: Assistant Director of The Campbell Center for Historic Preservation Studies
+Business Information: Executive Director of The Campbell Center for Historic Preservation Studies

 Advice for Freshmen: Get involved and stay busy.
 Get to know your professors and keep in touch when you graduate.
 After you graduate, attend Alumni events and give money to the University so that new students can have a great experience at WIU like you did!
 You will get out of your time at Western what you put into it.
 Have fun and get active!